jmariconda/meteor-reactive-store/README.md

         - The dependency will only re-run if the queried value changes.
         - This is a totally safe function, so even if the path doesn't exist yet, it will return undefined and re-run if/when the path does exist and the value has changed.
         - __Important__: Only enumerable properties can be traversed (i.e. any keys that would be returned from `Object.keys`).
 This means, for example, that trying to access a stored array's 'length' property or some prototype function will always result in undefined.
 This applies for any method that accepts a path parameter.

-    - #### has(path: _String_)
-        - Reactively returns the existence of the given path in the store.
-        - This is distinct from `get` and `equals` because those are reactive upon value (i.e. they see a non-existent path and a path set to undefined as the same thing), whereas this is only reactive upon whether or not the path exists.

     - #### equals(value: _Any_)
       #### equals(path: _String_, value: _Any_)